manoplas/mips/MIP39/MIP39c2-Subproposals/MIP39c2-SP27.md

 Let's dive a bit deeper into the strategies mentioned.
 Here is how we apply them today, and how we will continue to make them actionable.

-### Ensure reliability as the hiring partner within MakerDAO.
+### Become a reliable hiring partner within MakerDAO

 The hiring market is a double-sided market.
 Providing a great candidate experience is just one side of the coin.
 The other side, however, places a requirement on us to be seen by the Core Unit Hiring Managers as _the_  MakerDAO Hiring Agency.